arturogutierrez/Animated-GIF-iPhone/README.md

 ```
 Also you can use block `setWillShowFrameBlock`.

-See example for any questions.
+See example project for an additional information.

 # License
 Created by Stijn Spijker